 “[W]hatever overcomes a person, to that he is enslaved.”

 When I was first introduced to Oscar Wilde, I saw him as great writer with a flamboyantly decadent lust for life.
 I didn’t know about his fall from grace.
 I didn’t know that he spent the last three years of his life wandering lonely streets, numbed by alcohol and emptied of all the exuberant passion for life that he once flaunted.

 Wilde was a paradoxical man.
-He pushed the boundaries of convention and sensibility, becoming a model that many have followed after, but he didn’t lose sight of God.
+He pushed the boundaries of convention and sensibility, becoming a model that many have followed, but (remarkably) he didn’t lose sight of God.

 At the end of his life, his last act was confession, contrition and penance.
-He publically pronounced his atheism like a wild bird set free, but he was enslaved to those passions for which he declared his freedom.
-In his dissipation, emptiness and loneliness, he turned back privately to Christianity and to the church.
+He publicly pronounced his atheism like a wild bird set free, but he was enslaved to those passions for which he declared his freedom.
+In his dissipation, emptiness and loneliness, he turned back privately to Christianity and to God.

 I believe that Oscar Wilde was accepted by God if he was genuine and true in his confession of sin, humble and sincere in his repentance, offering himself to the mercy and grace of God.

 Jesus didn’t come for the righteous; He came for the unrighteous.
 He didn’t come for the healthy; he came for the sick.
 (Luke 5:27-32)

 I believe that Oscar Wilde realized at some point that his passions betrayed him.
 Maybe the public challenge of Queensberry for defamatory statements Wilde knew were true was the act of a desperate man, trapped in his sin, seeking redemption.
 Maybe he wanted to be exposed.
 Maybe it was a last desperate attempt to break those chains of self-destruction.